luprader/BscThesis_Biology_uibk/R/openissues.md

 Use all years for selection?
 Use all lccs_classes as binary in pca?
 Use absence points in pca?
-Even include quadratic versions? (maxent includes them again)
+Include quadratic versions as options in selection? (maxent includes them again after)

 ### Model building
 Use family binomial?